powersync-ja/powersync-cli/cli/README.md

   --project-id=<value>   Project ID.
 Manually passed if the current context has not been linked.

 DESCRIPTION
-  Fetch config from cloud (output as yaml or json).
+  Print linked Cloud instance config (YAML or JSON).

-  Fetches instance config from PowerSync Cloud.
-Requires a linked project.
+  Retrieve the current instance config from PowerSync Cloud and print as YAML or JSON.
+Uses linked project or --instance-id, --org-id, --project-id.
 Cloud only.
 ```

 _See code: [src/commands/fetch/config.ts](https://github.com/powersync-ja/powersync-js/blob/v0.0.0/src/commands/fetch/config.ts)_